-In modeling, this was dealt with by setting dome shaped survey and commercial catch selectivity (i.e., lower catchability for large crab).
-This modeling configuration resulted in estimating MMB two times higher than the default model, which indicates that true NSRKC abundance is twice larger than current trawl survey and commercial crab fishery indicate (NPFMC 2017).
-The NOAA NBS surveys (2010, 2017, 2019, 2021) did not find high numbers of red king crab outside Norton Sound.
-The large crab could also be nearshore where the commercial fishery is closed, and trawl survey is not conducted due to rocky bottom.
-However, spring tagging studies showed that most crab migrated from near shore to offshore (fishing) area (Jenefer Bell, ADF&G personal comm.).
+In modeling, this was dealt with by setting dome-shaped survey and commercial catch selectivity (i.e., lower catchability for large crabs).
+This modeling configuration resulted in estimating MMB two times higher than the default model, which indicates that true NSRKC abundance is two-times larger than the current trawl survey and commercial crab fishery indicate (NPFMC 2017).
+The NOAA NBS surveys (2010, 2017, 2019, 2021) did not find high numbers of red king crabs outside Norton Sound.
+The large crab could also be nearshore where the commercial fishery is closed, and a trawl survey is not conducted due to rocky bottom.
+However, spring tagging studies showed that most crabs migrated from near shore to offshore (fishing) area (Jenefer Bell, ADF&G personal comm.).
 There was little evidence that large crabs stay in nearshore waters during summer.